 This profile has been designed to assist developers and contractors with process and procedure after approval of land entitlement through vertical construction permits and out to certificates of occupancy.
 Forms and template documents are available, as well as process outlines and support information.
-Please contact the Development Services Manager - (303) 655-2023 with any questions you may have throughout the construction phase of your project.

 A financial guarantee will be requested for any work in the public right-of-way (ROW) or for any public infrastructure during development construction based on the schedule of public improvements from the development agreement or similar estimating documentation for the improvements.
 Brighton will accept a cash escrow deposit, or any of the forms listed below, depending on the type of surety required.

 Please see the template documents below for the minimum language accepted by Brighton for financial security of public improvements.

 - Letter of Credit Template - or Subdivision Bond Template may be used when the developer of record is securing the public improvements and development or other legal agreement exists between the developer and the city.

 - ROW Permit Bond Template - or ESC Permit Bond Template may be used when a contractor is securing the public improvements and/or no agreement exists.
 This form shall be used to protect the public right-of-way or ground stabilization.

 - Affidavit of Construction Costs Template - shall be completed and turned in prior to a reduction in the financial guarantee is granted.